ryverine/Word-Guess-Game/README.md

 ### guessCount : integer

 The number of times the player made an incorrect guess about the characters of the secret word.
-Set to 0 on page load, and when a new secret word is selected.
+Set to 8 on page load, and when a new secret word is selected.
+When `guessCount` reaches zero we pick the next secret word.

 ### guessMax : integer

 The maximum number of **incorrect guesses** allowed.
 Set to 8 on page load.
 A correct guess will not increment guessCount.
+Note: no longer neccessary since we now count down to 0 for guesses.

 ### lettersUsed : string